D2KLab/sentinel/README.md

     "I drove a Linconl and it's a truly dream"
     Linconl -> proper noun -> positive

-    "I drove a Linconl and I was awful"
+    "I drove a Linconl and it was awful"
     Linconl -> proper noun -> negative

 ### Team